juangriffin121/ObsidianVault/Programing/sklearn/Design Principals.md

 Composition ([[Composite pattern]]):
 	Existing building blocks are reused as much as possible.
 For example, it is easy to create a [[Pipeline]] estimator from an arbitrary sequence of transformers followed by a final estimator, as you will see.
 Sensible defaults:
-	Scikit-Learn provides reasonable default values for most parameters, making it easy to quickly create a baseline working system.
+	Scikit-Learn provides reasonable default values for most parameters, making it easy to quickly create a baseline working system